YourFriendHowy/IT_portfolio/Linux_Notes/LLTV Commands for Beginners.md

 | ---- | --------- | ----------------------------------------------------------------------------------------------------- | ----- |
 | -r   | recursive | it tells `rm` to delete a directory and **everything inside it**, including subdirectories and files. |       |
 |      |           |                                                                                                       |       |

+# mv

+- '../file.txt .' moves file.txt from the parent directory to active directory.
+- is used to rename files. 'mv file.txt newname.txt'